check-spelling-sandbox/materialize/doc/developer/design/20210504_manage_external_state.md

 - Any sinks where we create a new topic, partition, table, bucket, or other object in an external system.
 - Other direct replication sources (such as MySQL).

-Futhermore, external state is not necessarily associated 1-1 with a source.
+Furthermore, external state is not necessarily associated 1-1 with a source.
 Materialize will currently spawn as many source *instances* as needed from a given source, typically one per downstream materialized view.
 Since it's the source instances that do the actual communication with external systems there